emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 ## `assets/`

-This directory has three directories, `css/`, `images/`, and `resources/`.
+This directory has four directories, `css/`, `favicon/`, `images/`, and `resources/`.
 The `css/` directory contains all of the CSS files in this site.
 They're all called together in `style.scss`.
 The CSS in the project is loaded inside the `_includes/head.html`.
 This site also uses [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) for a lot of its CSS, including the navigation bar, headers, responsive page, etc.

+The `favicon/` directory contains files and multiple icons of different names for favicon displays on Android, iOS, Safari, Chrome, Firefox, IE, and Edge.

 The `images/` directory gives me a place to store all of the images this site uses.
 To call a specific image, you can either ask for it in HTML:
 ```html